-The governing body ensures that all pupils are taught about safeguarding, including online safety, through the curriculum and PSHEE to help children to adjust their behaviours, both inside and outside school, in order to reduce risks and build resilience, including to radicalisation.
+The governing body ensures that all pupils are taught about safeguarding, including online safety, through the curriculum and PSHE to help children to adjust their behaviours, both inside and outside school, in order to reduce risks and build resilience, including to radicalisation.
 This includes teaching pupils about the safe use of electronic equipment and the internet, and the risks posed by adults or young people who use the internet and social media to bully, groom, abuse or radicalise other people, especially children, young people and vulnerable adults.
 The School recognises that a 'one size fits all' approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.

-Internet safety (including when children are online at home) is an integral part of the School's ICT curriculum and also embedded in PSHEE and Relationships and Sex Education (RSE)
+Internet safety (including when children are online at home) is an integral part of the School's ICT curriculum and also embedded in PSHE and Relationships and Sex Education (RSE).

+Filtering and Monitoring

 The School has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online when using the School's IT system.
-The School's system is Smoothwall.
+The School's system is Watchguard.

 Such systems aim to reduce the risk of children being exposed to illegal, inappropriate or harmful materials online (content risk); reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and grooming (contact risk); restrict access to online risks such as online gambling, phishing or financial scams (commerce risk); and help manage online behaviour that can increase a child's likelihood of, or cause, harm; for example, making, sending and receiving explicit images.

+The School recognises however, that children may have unlimited and unrestricted access to the internet outside of school, which means that children may consensually and/or non-consensually share indecent images, sexually harass their peers via mobile and smart technology, and view and share pornography and other harmful content, undetected.
+All mobile-enabled devices are not permitted for pupil possession or use at any time whilst at school, unless expressly agreed with the Head and DSL, as in the case of some boarding children.

+The School ensures compliance with the DfE's 'filtering and monitoring standards for schools' by;

+- Identifying and assigning roles and responsibilities to manage filtering and monitoring systems. - Reviewing the filtering and monitoring provision at least annually. - Blocking harmful and inappropriate content without unreasonably impacting teaching and learning. - Having effective monitoring strategies in place that meet our safeguarding needs.

-The School recognises however, that children have unlimited and unrestricted access to the internet via mobile phone networks (i.e., 3G, 4G and 5G), which means that children may consensually and/or non-consensually share indecent images, sexually harass their peers via mobile and smart technology, and view and share pornography and other harmful content whilst at school, undetected.
-Further detail of the School's policy and procedures in relation to online safety can be found in the School's E-Safety Policy which also includes detail on the use of mobile and smart technology in School, including the School's management of the associated risks, and the School's IT arrangements to ensure that children are safe from harmful and inappropriate content, including terrorist and extremist material when accessing the internet through the School's systems.
-These systems are reviewed periodically.
+Further detail of the School's policy and procedures in relation to online safety can be found in the School's E-Safety Policy which also includes detail on the use of mobile and smart technology in School, including the School's management of the associated risks, and the School's filtering and monitoring arrangements to ensure that children are safe from harmful and inappropriate content, including terrorist and extremist material when accessing the internet through the School's systems.

+The School will liaise with parents to reinforce the importance of children being safe online and the systems the School uses to filter and monitor online use.
+Parents and carers will be made aware of what their children are being asked to do online when undertaking remote learning, including the sites they will asked to access and who from the School their child is going to be interacting with online.